Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Social Media Threats

-Finally, the lack of digital literacy, common in teenagers \citep{doi:10.1080/17439884.2013.783597}, can strongly contribute to other threats escalation \citep{wineburg2016evaluating}, for example by favoring the spread of content-based threat and engaging in toxic dynamics.
-Teenager also show over-reliance on algorithmic recommendations and lack of awareness of the unwitting use of toxic content.
-Thus reducing their ability to make choices and increasingly deviating towards dangerous behaviours \citep{doi:10.1177/0743915619858057,doi:10.1509/jppm.15.020}.
+Finally, the lack of digital literacy, common among teenagers\citep{doi:10.1080/17439884.2013.783597}, can strongly contribute to other threats escalation, for example by favouring the spread of content-based threats and engaging in toxic dynamics \citep{wineburg2016evaluating}.
+Teenagers also show over-reliance on algorithmic recommendations and a lack of awareness of the unwitting use of toxic content.
+Thus reducing their ability to make choices and increasingly deviating toward dangerous behaviours \citep{doi:10.1177/0743915619858057,doi:10.1509/jppm.15.020}.

-The lack of digital literacy is a weak spot leveraged by most of the SM threats.
-Later in the paper, we present an educational and technological strategy to improve digital literacy and thus increase users' and community resilience to SM threats.
-In the next section, we discuss the definition of an SM Collective Well-Being measure that can be used to improve SM experience by rising its positive effects while limiting threats damage.
+This diverse set of phenomena and threats, the latter in particular, motivates our educational approach combining educational methods to rise digital citizenship and new median literacy while supporting the user with a smart companion that can also counter the cognitive burden of interacting with social media.